 My grandmother taught me how to sew when I was a small child and I have loved to do it ever since.
 Of course, it hasn’t always been easy.
 It’s been tricky to learn the ins and outs of the craft and I have definitely gotten frustrated some of the time!
-Fortunately, my grandmother was always around to teach me a sewing hack or two.
+Fortunately, my grandmother was always around to teach me sewing hacks and tips.
 Her sewing tips and tricks made it easier to get past the learning curve and truly excel as a sewer.
 Keep reading below for my favorite ones from my grandma and other great internet sources.

 Save Money On Thread